imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 ##### `Inspector/`

 - `InspectorPanel.tsx`: The right-hand panel that contains tabs for editing.
 It includes the Undo/Redo buttons and the master "Apply Changes" button.
 - `StyleEditor.tsx`: Displays input fields (e.g., color pickers, text inputs) to modify the CSS properties of the selected element.
 Changes are propagated to the Zustand store via the `updateNodeStyle` action.
-Includes smart disclaimer logic that only shows for child components, not root components.
+Includes smart disclaimer logic that only shows for child components, not root components, and comprehensive JSDoc documentation.
 - `PropsEditor.tsx`: Provides a textarea for the user to input a JSON object, which is then used as props for the root component during rendering.
 - `SetupEditor.tsx`: Allows the user to add external CDN dependency URLs, which are injected as <script> tags into the sandboxed <iframe>.
 It also provides a code editor for defining a custom wrapper component (e.g., for theme or Redux providers).

 ##### `Navigator/`

 - `ComponentTree.tsx`: Displays a collapsible tree view of the component's structure based on the `componentPreviewAst`.
 It allows for selecting elements, which updates the `selectedNodeId` in the store.
+Includes comprehensive JSDoc documentation and debug logging for selection state changes.
 - `ComponentLibrary.tsx`: Simple component list interface for switching between components (alternative to LibraryPanel).

 ##### `Library/`